 - Limousines; and

 - Contract carriers transporting employees in the course of their employment in a vehicle designed to carry 15 or fewer passengers.
 (Contract carriers licensed in another state provided the state of registration's testing requirements are less stringent than Illinois' are also included.)

-Can I drive the vehicle to a facility alone when applying for a CDL?
+Can I drive the vehicle to a facility alone when holding only a CLP?

 What are log book requirements?